theocjr/social-media-forensics/README.md

 ### Microblog Authorship Attribution

 Code related to tackle the problem of authorship attribution over micro blog social media like Twitter.
+The tag [`v1.0-tifs_2016`](TODO) is the code used to perform the experiments described in the paper "Authorship Attribution for Social Media Forensics" to be published on IEEE Transactions on Information Forensics and Security.
+If you find this work relevant to your job please cite the paper.

 The code is organized into these three directories: